verless/verless/docs/command-reference.md

 returned as a list of things that have to be fixed - the build itself will _not_ finish.

 For security reasons, verless doesn't overwrite an existing output directory if it already exists.
-If you've run a build before, creating a `target` directory, this cannot be just overwritten by the next build.
+If you've run a build before, the created `target` directory cannot be just overwritten by the next build.
 You explicitly have to allow verless to overwrite it using `--overwrite`.
 If you're getting tired of this and know what you're doing, you may allow this in the project configuration: